Anxiety & OCD Treatment Program • Online Self-help Course for Pure OCD, ADHD, Bipolar Depression. Smart Life Skills

 My next comparison is about pain – in the anxious person, during an accident or emergency – so many chemicals flood into them that they hardly feel any pain should they be hurt in that moment – which I think is a wonderful thing.

-I have said before I have nearly died quite a few times in high impact accidents and had many injuries – and each time, as it happened, time slowed down, I didn’t like but I wasn’t afraid and the pain came hours after the accident, not during it.
+I have said before I have nearly died quite a few times in high impact accidents and had many injuries – and each time, as it happened, time slowed down, I didn’t like it but I wasn’t afraid and the pain came hours after the accident, not during it.

 However, anxious people – often don’t do exciting new things as they are afraid of death or injury – yet still, excessively worry which is often doing damage to their health.